MohammadMaftoun/AI-Techniques-for-Handling-Big-Data/README.md

 Scalable Machine Learning: Models for handling large datasets, including distributed computing frameworks like Apache Spark and Hadoop.

-Deep Learning for Big Data: Neural networks architectures optimized for big data processing using TensorFlow, PyTorch, etc.
+Deep Learning for Big Data: Neural network architectures optimized for big data processing using TensorFlow, PyTorch, etc.

 Real-time Data Processing: Implementations of AI models for streaming data using tools like Kafka and Flink.